aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

 20. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.

-21. Within the Remote Desktop session to **az140-dc-vm11**, open Microsoft Edge browser shortcut for Azure or navigate to the [Azure portal](https://portal.azure.com).
+21. Within the Remote Desktop session to **az140-dc-vm11**, open the Microsoft Edge browser shortcut for Azure or navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab, given as follows:
     - E-mail address: <inject key="AzureAdUserEmail"></inject>
     - Password: <inject key="AzureAdUserPassword"></inject>
 22. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.